Frequently Asked Questions

 Scholarships are awarded competitively.
 Ideal applicants are those who would benefit from financial support and demonstrate exceptional talent and dedication with a strong commitment to personal artistic growth in one of the following areas:

-Literary Arts, Media Arts (Film, Photography, Animation, Computer Graphics), Performing Arts (Dance, Theater, Singing, Instrumental) and the Visual Arts & Design.
+Literary Arts, Media Arts (Film, Photography, Animation and Anime, Computer Graphics), Performing Arts (Dance, Theater, Singing, Instrumental) and the Visual Arts & Design.

 If awarded a scholarship, does the applicant have to apply the funding to a specific program?